Modularity of two double covers of ${\mathbb P}^5$ branched along $12$ hyperplanes: Introduction

+Here $M$ has Picard number $20$ and realizes the CM newform of weight~$3$ and level~$16$ with quadratic character.
+We will also indicate a related construction in level~27 in Example~\ref{ex:level-27}.

-These do not exhaust the examples of apparently modular double covers of $\P^5$ that we have discovered.
-For example, we rediscover Ahlgren's fivefold discussed in \cite{ahlgren}.
-In addition, we have found two more unions of $12$ hyperplanes, not projectively equivalent to the first one or to each other, such that the double cover has a Calabi-Yau resolution that appears to be strongly rigid and to realize the form of level $8$.
-One of them is notable for its large symmetry group, with the symmetric group on $5$ symbols acting faithfully on the set of $12$ hyperplanes; the other, for admitting a fibration in quotients of products of K3 surfaces that is similar but distinctly different to that in the first example discussed here.
-This appears to point to a previously undiscovered identity of hypergeometric functions.
-Although these examples certainly have resolutions of singularities that are Calabi-Yau varieties, it is not easy to prove that the associated Galois representations are as expected.
-They and other examples will be studied in future work.
+An extensive search has discovered many examples of apparently modular double covers of $\P^5$ with branch locus the union of $12$ hyperplanes that will not be discussed in this paper.
+One of these is Ahlgren's fivefold \cite{ahlgren}; others appear to be new and we intend to study them in future work.
+In particular, we have found two more unions of $12$ hyperplanes, not projectively equivalent to the first one or to each other, such that the double cover has a Calabi-Yau resolution that appears to be strongly rigid and to realize the form of level~$8$.
+One of them is notable for its large symmetry group, with the symmetric group on $5$ symbols acting faithfully on the set of $12$ hyperplanes; the other, for admitting a fibration in quotients of products of K3 surfaces that is similar to but distinctly different from that in the first example discussed here.

+The conjectural identity that equates the number of points on this variety computed from the fibration to a simple formula in terms of the coefficients of the modular form appears to point to a previously undiscovered identity of hypergeometric functions.
+Similarly, by considering quotients of our example of level~$32$ and comparing the point counts that arise from fibrations to those obtained in this paper and from its results, one obtains some attractive identities, which again will be presented in future work.
+There are also several collections of hyperplanes that appear to correspond to a cusp form of level~$256$ which is a quartic twist of the form of level~$32$.
+It is interesting that we do not find any examples whose level is not a power of $2$ (in dimension $3$ there are many such examples of double covers of $\P^3$ branched along the union of $8$~hyperplanes).